 There are many common factors pastors seem to get excited about in their work.
 Pastors get to see the best and worst of life, but there are so many positive things we get to experience.

 Obviously, seeing someone become a follower of Christ or baptism of a believer, has to rank as a highlight of the pastor’s experience.
-That’s what we are called to do.
+This is what we are called to do.
 But, that experience isn’t unique to pastors.
 Every believer, hopefully, gets excited about seeing people’s entry into faith.
-That’s the call of the church; not only pastors.
+This is the call of the church – not only pastors.

-Here are 7 most exciting things pastors experience:
+Here are 7 of the most exciting things pastors experience:

 There is my list.